Jeff Barber

 P843-863-7678 / Ejbarber@csuniv.edu

 Barber spurred a record-setting increase in Flames Club memberships, giving and season ticket sales for football and basketball.
 During the last 10 years, the Flames Club experienced tremendous growth and collected nearly $10 million in total contributions.
-Flames Club membership hit the 1,000 mark in 2015, a near 10-fold growth during Barber’s time at Liberty.
+Flames Club membership hit the 1,000 mark in 2015, a nearly 10-fold growth during Barber’s time at Liberty.

 Liberty’s athletic programs continued to soar to new heights on the field of competition throughout Barber’s tenure.
 Over his 11-year span, Liberty won 83 conference titles, including seven Big South football championships, and earned NCAA Tournament berths in baseball, field hockey, football, men’s basketball, men’s golf, men’s soccer, softball, volleyball, women’s basketball and women’s soccer.
 Additionally, Liberty student-athletes won five individual NCAA Division I national championships during Barber’s time on Liberty Mountain.